 Plant Based Omega-3 Benefits

 There are numerous benefits of supplementing with plant based omega-3 fatty acids.
-Many of which stretch beyond the inner workings of one’s body, animal and human alike.
-There are the more visual benefits such as coat health, joint health, and cognitive function.
-The additional benefit of the balanced omega- 3 (Anti- Inflammatory) to omega- 6 (Inflammatory) ratio that a plant based oil provides is drastic in comparison to fish oil which is omega-3 heavy.
+Many of which stretch beyond the inner workings of one’s body.
+Animal and human alike.
+There are more visual benefits such as coat health, joint health, and cognitive function.
+The additional benefit of the balanced omega- 3 (Anti- Inflammatory) to omega- 6 (Inflammatory) ratio.
+The balance that a plant based oil provides is drastic in comparison to fish oil which is omega-3 heavy.
 This is vital because the appropriate balance allows for them to function properly.

 Plant Based Omega-3 Side Effects

-Flaxseed is the plant based oil highest in omega-3 however, this plant based oil has an uneven ratio with omega-6 which can pose problems.
-Camelina, on the other hand, is a plant based oil high in omega-3 fatty acids that has a preferred ratio of omega-3 to omega-6.
+Flaxseed is the plant-based oil highest in omega-3 however, this plant-based oil has an uneven ratio with omega-6 which can pose problems.
+Camelina, on the other hand, is a plant-based oil high in omega-3 fatty acids that have a preferred ratio of omega-3 to omega-6.
 This ratio is important because it allows for the omegas to function properly resulting in full microbiome function so one can receive all benefits from these essential omegas.
 Additionally, flaxseed oil goes rancid quickly as compared to Camelina which can last up to two years.

-Excel Supplements is the best plant based oil derived from Camelina to provide omega 3,6 and 9.
-We cater to the needs of equine, canine and livestock diets.
-The first reason that makes our company the best is that all of our production is done in house with ingredients tracing back to our farmers.
+Excel Supplements is the best plant-based oil derived from Camelina to provide omega 3,6 and 9.
+We cater to the needs of equine, canine, and livestock diets.
+The first reason that makes our company the best is that all of our production is done in-house with ingredients tracing back to our farmers.
 Due to this, we can guarantee environmental sustainability in our production process.
 Production is carefully monitored and we pride ourselves on our supplements being “from our seed to your feed.”
-Our product has been developed to provide 100% natural, limited ingredient oil that maximizes bioavailability of key nutrients.
+Our product has been developed to provide 100% natural, limited ingredient oil that maximizes the bioavailability of key nutrients.
 Last but not least, the 2:1 ratio of omega- 3 to omega- 6 is one of the most balanced ratios found in comparable oils.
-The guarantee that Excel Supplements provides makes it the best plant based omega-3 supplement on the market today.
+The guarantee that Excel Supplements provides makes it the best plant-based omega-3 supplement on the market today.